 In July 2013, the Company entered into an agreement with a consultant to provide public relations and marketing services to the Company for a period of six months.
 Pursuant to the agreement, the Company agreed to pay the consultant a monthly cash fee of \$4,000 and to issue the consultant 4,000 shares of common stock per month as compensation for services provided.
 Commencing September 16, 2013, the agreement was amended to a monthly cash fee of \$4,000 and to issue the consultant \$4,000 in shares of common stock per month.
-During the three months ending March 31, 2014, the consultant was issued 833 shares with an aggregate grant date fair value of \$4,000.
+In January 2014 the agreement was amended whereby the Company agreed to pay the consultant a monthly payment of \$4,000 in cash only.
+During the six and three months ended June 30, 2014, the consultant was issued 833 and 0 shares, respectively with an aggregate grant date fair value of \$4,000 and \$0.
+During the six and three months ended June 30, 2014, the Company paid the consultant \$19,000 and \$10,000 respectively pursuant to this agreement.

 On October 16, 2013, the Company entered into a lease agreement for office space in Palm Bay, Florida.
 The term of the lease is for three years with a monthly rent of \$1,250 per month in the first year, increasing 3% annually thereafter.
-The Company incurred \$3,750 and \$0 of rent expense for the three months ended March 31, 2014 and 2013, respectively.
+The Company incurred \$7,500 and \$3,750 of rent expense for the six and three months ended June 30, 2014, respectively.
 Minimum lease payments for non-cancelable operating leases are as follows: